rooey/chromeos-filesystem-onedrive/README.md

 ## License

 All files are licensed under the BSD license.
 See the LICENSE file for details.
-All original source code is Copyright 2015 Yoichiro Tanaka.
+All original source code is Copyright 2018 Yoichiro Tanaka Copyright 2018 Michael V Heath